tbeachill/leetcode-skills-box/README.md

    - ```LEETCODE_USERNAME``` your leetcode username

 ### Ignoring difficulties/skills
-If you want to exclude certain difficulties or individual stats you can do this by adding a secret called ```IGNORED_SKILLS``` and enter a list of skills/difficulties to ignore separated by commas.
+If you want to exclude certain difficulties or individual skills you can do this by adding a secret called ```IGNORED_SKILLS``` and enter a list of skills/difficulties to ignore separated by commas.